-Welcome to our Pascal's triangle calculator, where you will learn how to use Pascal's triangle, as well as why you should use it in the first place.
-Don't worry, this concept doesn't require any area formulas or unit calculations, like you'd expect for a normal triangle.
-What is Pascal's triangle then?
-Well, it's a neat way to calculate the number of combinations, and visualize binomial expansion.
-But, before we begin describing Pascal's triangle patterns, let's start with the basics.
+Welcome to our Pascal's triangle calculator, where you will learn how to use Pascal's triangle and why you should use it in the first place.
+Don't worry; this concept doesn't require area formulas or unit calculations, as with a typical triangle.
+What is Pascal's triangle, then?
+Well, it's a neat way to calculate the number of combinations and visualize binomial expansion.
+But before we begin describing Pascal's triangle patterns, let's start with the basics.

 What is Pascal's triangle?

 Pascal's triangle is a table of numbers in the shape of an equilateral triangle, where the